10 Home Fads That Failed Miserably

 Wrought iron furniture has always found a place on the patio but this set with a floral pattern seems a little more specific to the 1980s.
 This set was made by Lyon-Shaw and is enameled wrought iron.
 Check out what’s trending now for patio furniture.

 Those little doodles of 3D squares you like to do turned into furniture in our 1981 issue.
 We used ceramic tiles on wooden frames to create these pieces.
 We used them to display plants and, though not every house had furniture like this, there was certainly an emphasis on geometric patterns in the ’80s.
-Here are the decor trends you can expect to see this year.

 We created this hinged room divider back in 2012 and while room dividers have always existed they’ve never exactly taken off.
 They’re great in certain spaces like a studio apartment but can be tricky in other spaces.
 If you like the room dividers and want to add one to your home, then you’ll get some great ideas from these 12 incredible room dividers.